Skip to contents

 fileNC <- tempfile(fileext = ".nc") # to hold a binary (NetCDF) file

 Note that this fileNC file will be deleted at the end of this vignette.
-Obviously, in actual practice, the analysit is likely to store the downloaded file in a more permanent location, and not to delete it when finished a particular task.
+Obviously, in actual practice, the analyst is likely to store the downloaded file in a more permanent location, and not to delete it when finished a particular task.

 Some Common Steps with Slocum Datasets